ascii27/shabe/README.md

 Shabe uses Google OAuth2 for secure user authentication:

-1. Users sign in with their Google account
+1. Users sign in with their Google account through the options page
-2. Authentication tokens are securely stored and automatically refreshed
+2. Authentication tokens are securely stored in chrome.storage.local
-3. All WebSocket connections require valid authentication
+3. All WebSocket connections require valid authentication via URL parameters
 4. Tokens expire after 24 hours for security
+5. Users can sign out at any time through the options page

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Add your chosen license here]